How to Build an AI Robo-Advisor MVP in the U.S. 2026: Compliance, Tech Stack, & Cost

 • Sentiment Analysis: Analyzing the user's emotional state.
 If the system detects signs of stress or panic, it switches the AI to "Education Only" mode, blocking the ability to execute impulsive trades.

-Layer 2.
-Transparent Logic Core
+Layer 2: Transparent Chain-of-Thought (CoT) Logic

 This is where the AI magic happens, but with one critical condition — Reasoning.